-Currently, the person at Human Made who deals with data breaches is Siobhan.
-You can message her directly on Slack or email email@example.com if you suspect that there is a data breach.
+Currently, the person at Human Made who deals with data breaches is Sumaiya.
+If you suspect that there has been a data breach, you should email Sumaiya at firstname.lastname@example.org (emails will also be auto-forwarded to Tom and Siobhan).

 The following process should be followed when there has been a data breach: